zuozhenggh/learning-library/data-management-library/autonomous-database/shared/workshops/adbs-tools/working-with-spatial/working-with-spatial.md

 ###Performance and Scaling
 Parallel processing is a powerful capability of Oracle database for high performance and scalability.
 Parallelized operations are spread across database server processors, where performance generally increases linearly with the "degree of parallelism" (DOP).
 DOP can be thought of as the number of processors that the operation is spread over.
 Many spatial operations of Oracle database support parallel processing, including nearest neighbor.

 In customer-managed (non-Autonomous) Oracle Database, the degree of parallelism is set using optimizer hints.
 In Oracle Autonomous Database, parallelism is ... you guessed it... autonomous.
 A feature called "auto-DOP" controls parallelism based on available processing resources for the database session.
 Those available processing resources are in turn based on; 1) the service used for the current session: (service)\_LOW, (service)\_MEDIUM, or (service)\_HIGH, and 2) the shape (total OCPUs) of the Autonomous Database.
 Changing your connection from LOW to MEDIUM to HIGH  will increase the degree of parallelism and consume more of the overall processing resources for other operations.
 So a balance must be reached between optimal performance and sufficient resources for all workloads.
+Details can be found in the documention [here](https://docs.oracle.com/en/cloud/paas/autonomous-database/adbsa/manage-priorities.html#GUID-19175472-D200-445F-897A-F39801B0E953).

 ## **STEP 3**: Purge changes (Optional)